 In the first week of our Engineering Unit, we studied Towers – stacking one block on top of another block to build something tall.
-This week, we looked more at more complex structures.
-We played with bridges, tunnels, beaver dams and more.
+This week, we looked more at more complex structures, and also at the idea that we can make structures stronger by choosing different materials, using different shapes, construction techniques and fasteners.

 - Beam bridge – set two blocks up, put an index card spanning the distance between them.
 That will hold just three stones (unless kids were clever enough to rest the stones directly on top of the blocks rather than in the middle of the index card bridge)